 I’ll be honest and admit that I had never heard of Jamestown Canyon virus or Powassan virus before, but it doesn’t surprise me that these rare diseases are rearing their ugly heads.
 As mosquito and tick populations rise across many parts of the country, we may hear of more vector-borne diseases.
 As Dr. Montero explains “There are many mosquito and tick borne illnesses, and unfortunately, we are probably going to continue to see cases of them, which makes prevention steps all the more important.”

-At Mosquito Squad, we protect our clients and their families with our professional mosquito control.
+At Mosquito Squad, we help protect our clients and their families with our professional mosquito control.
 Our barrier spray program will cut down your property’s mosquito population by 85-90%, allowing you to once again enjoy your yard without bites.
 When visiting places that don’t have mosquito control, we suggest applying a DEET product to exposed areas of the skin.